 When it comes to under car rust protection, you’ll find no better undercoating service in Buffalo than Bison Fleet Specialists.
-Our PFC rubber spray is safe and is the best spray for rustproofing your vehicle, car, truck, SUV, van, RV, or any other automotive.
+Our PFC spray is safe and is the best spray for rustproofing your vehicle, car, truck, SUV, van, RV, or any other vehicle.

 Rustproofing is the prevention or delay of rusting of iron and steel objects, or the permanent protection against corrosion.
 Typically, the protection is achieved by a process of surface finishing or treatment.
 Depending on mechanical wear or environmental conditions, the degradation may not be stopped completely, unless the process is periodically repeated.
 Bison Fleet’s application of spray-on PFC coating will last up to a year!

 The Ultimate Rust Protection

 Protection First Class offers an inexpensive alternative to rubberized undercoating.
 PFC rust preventative remains soft and flexible, and actually heals itself and continues to coat long after other water soluble or solvent based products have evaporated or worn off.